EngineeringUnsupervisedPdM/EngUnsPdM/README.md

-# Implementation of "Engineering and evaluating an unsupervised predictive maintenance solution: a real world case-study".
+# Implementation of "Engineering and evaluating an unsupervised predictive maintenance solution: a cold-forming press case-study".

 Two main algorithms are provided: